jucodavid/OrchestraWebsite/README.md

 ### Preferred hours (feature in progress)
 - Because waking up at 8 AM to rehearse isn't exactly anyone's dream, we're working on making the agent favor **rehearsals between 10 AM and 8 PM**.

+### Interactive refinement with threshold acceptance
+- We make acceptable a threshold number of musicians to be forced to play at a slot, so fater the solver generated the planning we can manually modify our disponibilities by asking kindly the musicians if they can adjust their schedule to fit the slot.

 ### Incomplete but optimized solutions
 - Sometimes no perfect solution exists, and not every songs are assigned.